 One day, as I sat thinking about the end of my marriage, I wondered, what was the right thing?
 Staying in the marriage or ending the marriage?

 The harder thing for him to do was to stay and rebuild himself and his life.
-He didn’t choose her so much as he chose the easy path over the hard path.
+He didn’t choose her over me so much as he chose the easy path over the hard path.

 I had held on to the marriage fiercely because I believed that marriages were worth sacrifice and the hard work of self-awareness and self-growth.
 Accepting that my marriage had failed was the hardest thing in the world for me.
 It seemed like I was being force marched through my own death.

 The hard thing for me?
 To leave the marriage.
 To opt-out.
 To let go.
-To be accountable for rebuilding myself and my life.
+To be accountable for losing my marriage and my identity; rebuilding myself and my life.

 The hard thing for him?
 To do the work to rebuild himself and the marriage.